 Emma Sandvik Ling joined Index in April 2021, focusing on Index events and partnerships.

 She has previous experience producing events within both a British and an international context.
 Emma holds an MA in International Peace and Security from King’s College London, where she specialised in cyber security and Just War Theory.

 David Sewell had 20 years of experience of finance management in retail before joining Index in 2009.
 He is a highly experienced and talented finance professional.
 He leads Index’s financial reporting, budget management and ensures sound governance according to charities laws and guidelines.
 He has also taken on the role of HR director and is responsible for office management.

-Rachael Jolley is the editor of Index on Censorship magazine.
+Rachael Jolley is an award-winning journalist and the former editor-in-chief of Index on Censorship magazine.
 Having started as a news reporter on a regional newspaper, she moved on to writing for magazines, newspapers and websites in the UK and internationally (including The Times, the Financial Times and The Guardian).
-She has been editorial director at think tank British Future, managing editor for monthly magazine Business Traveller, and editor of Business Traveller Middle East, as well as Head of Online for the Fabian Society.
 She writes regularly for the New Statesman and other publications and co-wrote the play Murdering The Truth (Greenwich Theatre).

 Laura Silvia Battaglia is a contrbuting editor to Index on Censorship, living between Italy and Sanaa, Yemen.
 She is an Italian freelance journalist and documentary filmmaker who contributes from Yemen for several international media outlets.

 She has focused on reporting from conflict zones since 2007, including Lebanon, Israel and Palestine, Afghanistan, Kosovo, Egypt, Tunisia, Libya, Iraq, Iran, Yemen and the Syrian border.